vcxabier/tasks/task2/README.md

 ---
 ### *step by step*.

-The first thing to create is a databases and some table.
+The first thing to create is a databases and some table into mysql program or other distribution.

 ```python